r-bex/adventofcode/README.md

 From the root level run `conda env create -f environment.yml` to create the dev environment and then do `conda activate aoc` to activate the environment you just created.

-This will load the `utils` package as an available module.
-If you make changes to the utils code, these should be reflected immediately.
-(Fact check this...)
+As well as installing the few third party packages used in the solutions, this will load the `utils` package as an available module.
+If you make changes to the utils code, these will be reflected immediately without needing to re-run anything.

 ### How to use template